 According to the National Alliance on Mental Illness (NAMI), one in five U.S. adults experience mental illness each year.
 NAMI also notes that 43 percent of adults with mental illness received treatment in 2018.

 “Conditions of mental and emotional despair are on the rise and touch so many people,” said Martin Shaw, lead researcher for the study.
 “While clergy is a somewhat understudied group, it is critical that we gain greater insight about their mental and emotional well-being and ways to mitigate issues where present.
 Our ultimate goal is to better understand how best to care for and support our clergy and the communities they serve.”

 AdventHealth University is a regionally accredited, Seventh-day Adventist institution that specializes in health care education in a faith-affirming environment.
-AdventHealth, which has 50 hospitals across nine states and provides chaplaincy services at each of those facilities, is the corporate sponsor of the university.
+AdventHealth, which has nearly 50 hospitals across nine states and provides chaplaincy services at each of those facilities, is the corporate sponsor of the university.